sugarlabs/musicblocks/documentation/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/documentation/currentpitchoctave.svg'</img>

-The *Current-pitch-name* and *Current-pitch-name* blocks maintain the state of the note currently being played.
+The *Current-pitch-name* and *Current-pitch-octave* blocks maintain the state of the note currently being played.
 (When the note is a chord, only one of the pitch/octave combinations is available.)